difiore/Intro_to_R_Reader/14_Other_Resources.Rmd

 ### Data Science {-}

 * [R for Data Science](https://r4ds.had.co.nz/) covers many of the same topics we've touched on in this course, but is structured differently and may explain some points better than I have or chose to do.
+* [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20Seventh%20Printing.pdf) provides a much more thorough introduction to machine learning methods than our brief overview.

 ### R as a Coding Language {-}